Variational Inference for Sparse Poisson Regression: Simulation study

 All three VB variants demonstrate dramatically reduced runtimes, with relative times on the order of $10^{-3}$ compared to CS-MCMC, reflecting speed-ups of several hundred to over a thousand times.
 Among them, CS-VB shows the baseline value for VB implementations, while Bernoulli-VB and LAPLACE-VB perform similarly, confirming that the computational advantage is consistent across different prior structures.}

 Although the computation time of the VB methods is a little more than the LASSO and SCAD methods, this comparison is not fair, since the LASSO and SCAD methods use {C++} programming for accelerating the computation, while we have done all computations in the R software.
 So, it seems that the VB methods are very fast, as expected.
-The CS-VB method seems to be the fastest VB method.
+The CS-VB method seems to be the fastest VB method. { All computations were performed using R version 4.3.2 on a machine with a Core i5-10210U CPU.}

-Table \ref{cover} presents the average (standard deviation) of the coverage probabilities of the highest posterior density (HPD) confidence intervals for the regression coefficients for three VB methods at level 0.95. { Table \ref{cover} indicates that the average coverage probabilities of nearly all regression coefficients approximate the nominal value.}
+Table \ref{cover} presents the average (standard deviation) of the coverage probabilities of the highest posterior density (HPD) confidence intervals for the regression coefficients for three VB methods at level 0.95. { Table \ref{cover} indicates that the average coverage probabilities of nearly all regression coefficients approximate the nominal value.
+In some cases, the average coverage probabilities for the HPD intervals are occasionally below the nominal 0.95 level for both the VB and MCMC methods.
+This pattern is observed even for the MCMC benchmarks, which suggests that the under-coverage is not a consequence of the variational approximation but is inherent to the model and prior specification.
+It reflects the frequentist operating characteristics of the Bayesian procedure with these specific priors in the given simulation setting.
+The key finding is that the VB methods closely replicate the coverage properties of the corresponding MCMC methods, demonstrating their reliability for uncertainty quantification in this context.}

 { To examine} the accuracy of the approximation of the posterior distribution by VB methods, the accuracy measure \citep[see][]{lu15} is computed for each parameter component $\theta_j,\; j=1,\ldots,k,$ as follows